graviton57/SQLiteExtensionFunctions/README.md

 ## What?

-The purpose of this project is to use the Android NDK to create a custom version of SQLite to be embedded within an application.
-It contains the latest SQLite version and the Android specific database APIs derived from AOSP packaged as an AAR library distributed on jcenter.
+The purpose of this project is to use the Android NDK to create SQLite extensions functions  packaged as an AAR library distributed on jcenter.
-This library can be further customized by adding additional SQLite extensions functions.
-Using this library you can keep up to date with the latest versions of SQLite and provide a consistent version across OS versions and devices.

 ### Extensions functions